aptiko/django-spreadsheet/docs/reference.rst

       multiply it with a number, namely
       :attr:`~django_spreadsheet.Worksheet.column_width_factor`.
 The default is
       1.23, which has been found with experimentation to provide good results.

+   .. attribute:: django_spreadsheet.Worksheet.view

+      When a :class:`~django_spreadsheet.WorkbookView` creates a
+      :class:`~django_spreadsheet.Worksheet` object, it creates this attribute
+      that points to the view instance.
+One use case of this is if a workbook (i.e. a :class:`django_spreadsheet.WorkbookView`) has many worksheets
+      that both need the same queries.
+In that case, in order to avoid making the same queries multiple times, they can be stored in the view and accessed from the worksheets.

+   .. attribute:: django_spreadsheet.Worksheet.request

+      When a :class:`~django_spreadsheet.WorkbookView` creates a
+      :class:`~django_spreadsheet.Worksheet` object, it creates this attribute
+      that points to request object.